 - Low grade, bulk tonnage, Las Calandrias style mineralisation with precious metals hosted in the autobrecciated carapace facies of a rhyolitic flow-dome

 Several discrete mineralised corridors hosting persistent quartz veins/breccias in NW-trending structures have been identified.
 The total length of the mapped structures is approximately 10 km, within a 4 km wide structural corridor, and include quartz veins, veinlets, stockworks and quartz vein-breccia structures associated to WNW faulting and silica/illite (+/- adularia) alteration.
 Textures are represented by colloform/crustiform, comb, CRT, cockade, massive, ochreous and zoned quartz.
 Precious and base-metal mineralisation has been recognised in quartz veins-breccias up to 3 metres wide at surface, composed of quartz + sulphides.
 Rock chips from discrete vein structures or aligned float have returned anomalous gold samples with up to 83.40 ppm Au and up to 15,444 ppm Ag, in separate samples; as well as several samples with > 1 per cent copper.

 Work to Date

-High grade vein-hosted low-sulfidation silver mineralisation and low grade Las Calandrias style dome-hosted mineralisation.
-More than 10 kilometres of veins to be evaluated.
+High grade vein-hosted low-sulfidation silver mineralisation and low grade Las Calandrias-style dome-hosted mineralisation.
+More than 10 km of veins to be evaluated.